August 16th 2019

 So, for perhaps a year now, a friend of mine, she’s an art teacher back in the UK, suggested I enter the Sky TV Landscape Artist of the Year competition.
 There were a few reasons for my delay.
 Mainly I thought I had no chance, also, I’m spending a lot of my time in Norway and perhaps typically of me, I couldn’t find the patience to complete yet another online form.

 But in the end I did, I completed the paperwork and gave three electronic photos of recent paintings.
 I can remember the main one was my 70 x 50 acrylic of Vårlivården but I can’t recall the other two, a sign of age perhaps.
 So, I watched the deadline for entries come and go and a week or so afterwards received an email thanking me for entering but I was not successful.
 In all honesty I was not the least bit upset by this as my expectations were low anyway.
-I did have an invitation to apply on a first come first served opportunity to paint on scene as a ‘wildcard’ these guys were other unsuccessful applicants allowed to paint fifty at a time in each heat and one winner has the chance to compete among the other wildcards and go through to the semi-finals.
+I did have an invitation to apply on a first come first served opportunity to paint on scene as a ‘wildcard’.
+Wildcards are other unsuccessful applicants selected to paint fifty at a time in each heat and one winner has the chance to compete among the other wildcards episode winners and go through to the semi-finals.
 I attempted to get through but the places were all gone.

 Things here in Stavanger were starting to get exciting, I’d prepared ten semi-abstract Norwegian paintings for a small, local exhibition, nothing too glitzy but great experience, my early attempts at printmaking seemed to be a hit, lots of great feedback on my paintings and I’d sold my beloved Vårlivården.